1937 Fleischer Studios strike: CADU seeks recognition at Fleischer Studios

-On May 5, Fleischer representatives once again met with union representatives and once more refused to recognize the union as a legitimate bargaining unit.
-Also starting that day and going into the next, Fleischer would fire 13 employees who had been affiliated in some fashion with the union.
-The firing of these 13, as well as the 2 fired in the preceding months, was considered the breaking point for the union, and shortly thereafter, they began to plan a strike action.
+On May 5, Fleischer representatives once again met with union representatives and once more refused to recognize the union as the legitimate representative of the bargaining unit.
+Also starting that day and going into the next, Fleischer would fire thirteen employees who were members of the union.
+The firing of these thirteen, as well as the two fired in the preceding months, was considered the breaking point for the union, and shortly thereafter, they began to plan a strike action.
 On the night of May 6, about 100 union members voted to approve a strike against the company.
 The decision to go on strike may have been due in part to a well-publicized concurrent strike that the AFL was supporting in Los Angeles involving 6,000 members of the Federated Motion Picture Crafts (FMPC) union.
-In total, the 100 or so strikers would represent about half of Fleischer's total staff, and while a vast majority of the animators and animator assistants would not be involved in striking, an organizer for CADU told the soon-to-be strikers that they would honor the picket line.
+In total, the 100 or so strikers would represent about half of Fleischer's total staff, and while a vast majority of the animators and animator assistants would not be involved in striking, an organizer for CADU told the soon-to-be strikers that the animators would honor the picket line.

 The strike was scheduled to commence the following day, May 7, at 6:30 p.m.
 That day, a Friday, was chosen because the strikers planned to disrupt the company's 3.5-hour evening work period on that day (which the company mandated in lieu of working on Saturday mornings) and also give other Fleischer employees the weekend to decide where they stood on the union question.
 This would be the first major labor strike in the animation industry.